SteffenKn/WS2801-PI-web-server/README.md

 ### LedStrip changed

-Gets triggered everytime the LedStrip gets changed.
+Triggered every time the LedStrip is changed.

 - Event: 'led-strip__changed'
 - Payload: [LedStrip](https://github.com/SteffenKn/WS2801-PI/blob/develop/src/index.ts#L6)

 ### Brightness changed

-Gets triggered everytime the brightness gets changed.
+Triggered ecery time the brightness gets changed.

 - Event: 'brightness__changed'
 - Payload: number

 ### Animation started

-Gets triggered everytime an animation was started.
+Triggered ecery time an animation was started.

 - Event: 'animation__started'

 ### Animation finished

-Gets triggered everytime an animation was finished.
+Triggered ecery time an animation was finished.

 - Event: 'animation__finished'

 ### Animation stopped

-Gets triggered everytime an animation was stopped.
+Triggered ecery time an animation was stopped.

 - Event: 'animation__stopped'

 ## Authorization

 The auth mechanism provides simple authorization.
-It can be activated or deactivated via the config.
+It can be enabled or disabled via the config.
-In order to check if a WS2801-webserver instance uses authorization the [loginRequired route](#get-login-required) can be used.
+To check if a WS2801-webserver instance uses authorization, the [loginRequired route](#get-login-required) can be used.

-The authorization works like so:
+The authorization works as follows:

-- New user asks for registration via the [register route](#post-register-auth), providing a username and an apiKey
+- New user requests registration using the [register route](#post-register-auth), providing a username and an apiKey
 - If the username does not already exist, a confirmation link gets logged in the console.
-- As soon as the confirmation link was clicked the user is registered.
+- Once the confirmation link is clicked, the user is registered.
-- The user can than check if he is logged in by using the [login route](#post-login-auth)
+- The user can then use the [login route](#post-login-auth) to verify that he is logged in.
-- The api key must than be provided as query parameter for any other api calls, otherwise a 403 error will be returend.
+- The api key must then be provided as a query parameter for all other api calls, otherwise a 403 error will be returned.

 The user data is stored in `$(PWD)/.storage/webserver-api-keys.json`.